Chapter:A New Home

-The summertime was beautiful in New England and it was a wonderful place to live.
-It had all the four seasons—which winter sometimes was absolutely horrible—and everyone seems to migrate down from all over the nation to go off to New England during the summertime.
+The summertime was beautiful in New England and it was a pleasant region to live in.
+It had all the four seasons—which wintertime most of the time was absolutely horrible with snowstorms out of nowhere.
+It was a region where everyone seem to migrate to from all over the nation to go off to New England during the summertime.

-Driving down the road that was surrounded by woods, a teenager about seventeen was driving her dark cherry red 2011 Jeep Rubicon.
-The jeep was decked out to go out into the wildness and crazy terrains.
-Thanks to her father, who brought her and helped her fixed up the jeep to be like the way it was.
+Driving on the backroads surrounded by mostly the woods was a teenager of seventeen years of age driving her dark cherry red 2011 Jeep Rubicon.
+The Jeep itself was decked out to go out into the wilderness and take on crazy terrains.
+It was thanks to her father, who brought her the Jeep and helped her fixed the Jeep up to be like the way it was.

-The seventeen year old bent down and hugged her little sister to her.
-She stood up, holding her as she began to walk towards the house, but stopped as the rest of her family came running out.
+The seventeen year old bent down with arms spread out to welcome her little sister into her arms.
+Wrapping her arms around her little sister, she stood up and began to walk into the direction to the front door of the house, but stopped as the rest of her family came rushing out.

 "Awesome, prank city all the time now!"